ist-ltd/bad-pr/README.md

 * Import the file into the database
 * Calculate the total cases by area name and return those results as JSON

-The CSV from the ONS dashboard  can be found here: https://coronavirus-staging.data.gov.uk/details/about-data under **Daily COVID-19 cases by age and specimen date in stacked CSV format**.
+Example CSVs from the ONS COVID dashboard can be found in the **testfiles/** directory.

 The header from the CSV file may be stripped by the user before being uploaded into the system.